2DGD-F0TH/2DGD_F0TH/chapters/002_Maths.md

 \end{bmatrix}
 $$

-In short, you need to rotate the item by first "bringing it centered to the origin", rotating it and then bring it back into its original position.
+In short, you need to rotate the item by first "bringing it centred to the origin", rotating it and then bring it back into its original position.

 ### Shearing

 During stretching, we used the elements that are in the "main diagonal" to stretch our objects.
-If we modify the elements in the "antidiagonal", we will obtain shear mapping (or shearing).
+If we modify the elements in the "anti-diagonal", we will obtain shear mapping (or shearing).

 Shearing will move points along a certain axis with a "strength" defined by the distance along the other axis: if we shear a rectangle, we will obtain a parallelogram.